tsbinns/tsbinns.github.io/CV.md

 <div>
   <h3 class="CV-header">09/2018 - Present</h3>
     <p class="CV-desc">
-      <b>Member, British Neuroscience Associsation (BNA), Bristol, UK</b><br>
+      <b>British Neuroscience Associsation (BNA), Bristol, UK<br>
+      Member</b><br>
       As a member of the BNA I have taken full advantage of the Association’s activities, attending talks and symposia to broaden my understanding of various neuroscience topics.
-Furthermore, I have recently contributed an article examining the neuroscientific study of free will to the BNA’s Summer 2020 Bulletin, allowing me to demonstrate and further hone my academic writing skills.
+Furthermore, I have also contributed an article examining the neuroscientific study of free will to the BNA’s Summer 2020 Bulletin, allowing me to demonstrate and further hone my academic writing skills.
     </p>
 </div>